-Thickening shampoos and conditioners can help your hair look better.
+Using thickening shampoos and hair conditioners may improve hair appearance.
 A healthy and balanced diet is an important factor for a healthy body, so a nutritional analysis may be useful.
 You can buy topical products that speed up hair growth.

 It takes a few months for these products to take effect and if not used regularly you will experience hair loss again.Low energy-emitting laser devices can stimulate hair growth.

-Laser therapy is best performed by experienced hairdressers or therapists who have experience and training on these devices.
+Laser therapy is best performed by professional hairdresser or therapist that are highly qualified and good experience on these devices.
 Reliability and effectiveness in the long run are unknown.
 Some medications have side effects, including hair loss.

 If you experience severe hair loss, talk to your doctor and inform his/her about the medications you use.

-Another important function of the hair is to protect the scalp skin from sunlight.
+Our hair play an important role in protecting our head scalp from the sunlight.
 For this reason, you should protect the bald areas of your head from sunlight and avoid the possibility of long-term sunburn.